GoogleCloudPlatform/kube-jenkins-imager/README.md

 <a name="quick-deploy"></a>
 ### Quick Deploy
 These quick deploy instructions are easiest way to get started.
-The work to create a Google Container Engine cluster and launch the necessary Kubernetes resources is captured in the `cluster_up.sh` script.
+The work to create a Google Kubernetes Engine cluster and launch the necessary Kubernetes resources is captured in the `cluster_up.sh` script.

 To quick deploy the image builder application: